niteshcode4u/IoT-Device-Calibration/README.md

 ## Calibrating a Pool Chemistry Monitoring Device

-For this technical challenge, we will ask you to implement a calibration service using `GenServer`s.
+An implemention of a calibration service using `GenServer`s.

-We have a pool chemistry monitor that is a WiFi-enabled IoT device that floats in your swimming pool or spa and collects measurements of your water chemistry.
+Let's say there is a pool chemistry monitor that is a WiFi-enabled IoT device that floats in your swimming pool or spa and collects measurements of your water chemistry.
 We use these measurements to make recommendations for what chemicals you should use to improve your water quality, and in what quantities you should add them.
 However, before it can start taking those measurements, the pool chemistry monitoring device first needs to be calibrated.
 In order to calibrate, the server will orchestrate a process that executes several commands on the device in sequence in order to calibrate it.
 This is what you'll be implementing today!

 ### Communicating with the Device